-Changes in benefit terms: See the notes to the financial statements for changes in benefit terms.
+Changes in benefit terms: There were no changes in benefit terms from the amounts reported.

-Changes in assumptions: There was a change in methods and assumptions used in the calculation of actuarial determined contributions for 2021.
+Changes in assumptions: There was a change in methods and assumptions used in the calculation of actuarial determined contributions for 2022.
 See the notes to the basic financial statements for the methods and assumptions in this calculation.